hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/design_tools.rst

 Output: Sets the Distance, Angle, X, Y & Z input variables.

-Selection: in Edit Mode select two vertices with your mouse, the Active vertex is considered to be the centre of rotation, or fulcrum point.
+Selection: in Edit Mode select two vertices with your mouse, the Active vertex is considered to be the center of rotation, or fulcrum point.
 In Object Mode the Active object is similarly considered.

-**Example 1**: Set the Input variables to two vertices in Edit Mode in Front view, set ``Working Plane`` to Front, select the rotational vertex, select the centre vertex.
+**Example 1**: Set the Input variables to two vertices in Edit Mode in Front view, set ``Working Plane`` to Front, select the rotational vertex, select the center vertex.
 The Distance variable is set to the apparent separation fo the two vertices in the front view, the Angle is set to the apparent angle relative to horizontal in the front view, the X, Y & Z inputs are set to the delta offset between the two vertices in the ``view`` axes.

-**Example 2**: Set the Input variables to two objects in Object Mode in Top view, set ``Working Plane`` to Top(X-Y), select the rotational object, select the centre object.
+**Example 2**: Set the Input variables to two objects in Object Mode in Top view, set ``Working Plane`` to Top(X-Y), select the rotational object, select the center object.
 The Distance variable is set to the apparent separation of the two objects in the top view, the Angle is set to the apparent angle relative to horizontal in the top view, the X, Y & Z inputs are set to the delta offset between the two vertices in the ``view`` axes.